Sounds of the 60s: Presenters

 In the mid 1980s, the format changed and each week the programme was presented by a different artist from the 1960s.
 Many famous names were involved, including: Alvin Stardust, Eddy Grant, Herb Alpert, Graham Nash, Frankie Valli, Bob Gaudio, Tom Jones, Neil Sedaka, Donovan, Mike Stoller, Bruce Welch, Duane Eddy, Bill Medley, Roy Wood, Mike Berry, David Crosby and many more.
 "I Love SOTS" car stickers were given free to listeners.

-In December 1988, the then producer Stuart Hobday re-discovered Simon Dee, the first voice heard on Radio Caroline in 1964, and persuaded him to present a listeners’ all-time-favourite Top 20.
-The response from the public was so great that Dee was booked for a three-month run early in 1989.
-His success led to another three-month contract later in the year, but his constant demands for the show to be broadcast live and to move from Bristol to London, along with a growing list of complaints to BBC management, meant that his contract was not renewed.
+In 1987, the then producer Stuart Hobday re-discovered Simon Dee, the first voice heard on Radio Caroline in 1964, and persuaded him to present a listeners' all-time-favourite Top 20 which was broadcast on Boxing Day 1987.
+The response from the public was so great that Dee was initially asked to host the show as a guest presenter, before being booked for a four-month run from April until July 1988.
+His success led him to take over the show on a permanent basis in September 1988, but this only lasted six months and it came to an end in March 1989.
+Dee's constant demands for the show to be broadcast live and to move from Bristol to London, along with a growing list of complaints to BBC management, meant that his contract was not renewed.

 Subsequently Brian Matthew, who had introduced Saturday Club on the BBC Light Programme, later BBC Radio 1, until 1969, took over as regular presenter.

 Brian Matthew

 Matthew first presented Sounds of the 60s on 31 March 1990, following the end of his stint on Round Midnight and was still doing so until November 2016, more than 26 years after he took over.
 His place was taken temporarily between September 2006 and February 2007, during periods of illness, by former Radio Caroline and BBC Radio 1 disc jockey Johnnie Walker (and, during Walker's own absence in December 2006, by three guest presenters: Sandie Shaw, Joe Brown and Suzi Quatro).
-Matthew returned on 10 February, revealing that his prolonged absence had been due to a viral infection contracted while in hospital for a routine operation.
+Matthew returned on 10 February 2007, revealing that his prolonged absence had been due to a viral infection contracted while in hospital for a routine operation.
 Matthew was also absent due to illness in October 2011 and November 2016 – February 2017, with lyricist Tim Rice replacing him on both occasions.
 A Sounds of the 60s CD was released in November 2011.
 On 28 March 2015, Matthew presented a 25th anniversary show.
 In it, he selected ten of his favourite songs of the 1960s and there were tributes from Ray Davies, Helen Shapiro, Paul Jones, Marty Wilde and Petula Clark.
 On 27 January 2017, the BBC announced that Matthew would be retiring from presenting the show, due to ill health.
 In February 2017, it was announced that Tony Blackburn would be taking over the show from March that year.